People with diabetes often think they’ll never find affordable, quality life insurance coverage.

 Guaranteed issue policies have an important role in the marketplace.
 They make great final expense policies, for example.
 But most diabetics can find better options by knowing how and where to shop.

-Connecting With the Best Life Insurance Companies for Diabetics
+The Best Life Insurance Companies for Diabetics

 Knowing how and where to shop is where we can help.
 An independent life insurance agency has a lot of freedom.
 Rather than selling policies on behalf of one or two companies, we work with dozens of insurers.

 Working with so many companies puts us in a unique position to notice trends and tendencies.
-For example, some companies’ underwriting processes look more favorably upon applicants who have type 1 or type 2 diabetes.

 And it’s not just about diabetes.